Support that scales without scaling headcount

 Triage and route every inbound ticket

-Draft replies from your KB + past tickets
+Draft replies from KB and past tickets

 Detect VIP and at-risk accounts

-From the CRM, before the agent opens the ticket
+From the CRM, before the ticket opens

-Watch for SLA breaches before they breach
+Watch SLAs before they breach

-Volume, deflection, top issues, NPS deltas
+Volume, deflection, top issues

-Plugs into the help-desk you already run.
+Plugs into the help desk you already run.

 - Zendesk